 Certification

-If you come across this problem, then you can quickly get your tank exchanged.
+If you encounter this problem, you can quickly exchange your tank.

 You can also get your tank recertified by contacting the dealers, but that’s time-consuming, expensive, and not worth it.